How To Find Your Way in Minced Forest

 And Uncle Evenfall, who had just appeared overflying the garden’s stone path in his ambulant armchair began to sing.

 “Hail, great Botolphus, lord of the garden!
 Filthy rich in tulips, azaleas and jasmine.
 Tighter wad than any, grant us a flower!
 Only one we ask of you, you have that power.
 We’ll pull off the petals, and see if you love us.
 Well, what do you know?
 The gardener hates us!
 Hail, lofty Botolphus!
 Terror of pedestrians and hammer of strollers, perdition of walkers, we want to play football with our feet on our lawn.
 We’ll do this at midnight!
 Don’t get up till dawn.
 Hail, sublime Botolphus, Dad says that of this garden, you are the master.
 But don’t bother to chase us.
 We can run faster.
-Don’t pelt us with stones, in zigzag we’ll flea, and don’t call us foul names, that’s not what we be.
+Don’t pelt us with stones, in zigzag we’ll flee, and don’t call us foul names, that’s not what we be.
 Dad says we must call you Mr. Botolphus, but if you aggrieve us, our ire you will perk.
 You know what Botolphus?
 We’ll call you a jerk!”

 “DISSEMINATE!” hollered Botolph, this time armed with a megahorn he had torn from the guards.
 “SHUT UP AND MOVE AWAY FROM THAT GATE, MALEFACTORS!”